krischer/frankenflow/README.md

 * **Fully Automatic:** Requires no user-interaction after the initial setup and when changing the frequency band.
 * **Cell Phone Reporting:** Sends push messages to your cell phone upon important events like reaching a new iteration or launching expensive HPC simulations.
 Grants a certain degree of control even when away from the PC.
-* **Beautiful Web Inteface:** Easily get information about the current state, the execution graph, stop and restart it, directly from the browser.
+* **Beautiful Web Interface:** Easily get information about the current state, the execution graph, stop and restart it, directly from the browser.
 * **Defensive:** Exhaustive run-time checks to assert things go according to plan.
 Anything strange will cause the workflow to halt and wait for user input.
 It thus takes care to not waste precious HPC core hours.
+* **Informative:** Produces pretty and informative pictures and files so you can always judge the progress of the inversion.

 ### Disclaimer